Antônio Britto

-Antonio Britto Filho (born 1 July 1952) is a Brazilian journalist and politician, who held the positions of Congressman, Social Security Minister, and Governor of the state of Rio Grande do Sul.
+Antonio Britto Filho GOMM (born July 1st, 1952 in Sant'Ana do Livramento) is a Brazilian journalist, librarian, and politician, who served as State Congressman, Minister of Social Security, and Governor of the state of Rio Grande do Sul from 1995 to 1999.

 Academic and journalistic life

-The son of a journalist, he began working in a small local newspaper for his father, before completing his studies in journalism at the Federal University of Rio Grande do Sul.
+The son of a journalist, he began working in a small local newspaper for his father before completing his studies in journalism at the Federal University of Rio Grande do Sul.
 Professionally, he started working in 1970 at the Journal of the Week, Sunday Publishing Group Editorial Sinos, as editor of football.
-Later, at the suggestion of journalist Paul St. Anne, he worked as a reporter for the paper Zero Hora, group RBS, at 19 years of age.
+Later, at the suggestion of journalist Paulo Sant'Ana, he worked as a reporter for the paper Zero Hora, group RBS, at 19 years of age.

-In 1972, he moved to radio Guaíba (belonging to the Junior Caldas), at the invitation of Peter Pereira Carneiro, where he became coordinator of the area and was head of sports journalism.
-In 1978, he left Guaíba and returned to the RBS group and started working in the TV Gaucha.
-That same year he became a professor at the University of Vale do Rio dos Sinos (Unisinos), a position he held until 1979.
+In 1972, he moved to radio Guaíba (belonging to the Caldas Júnior), at the invitation of Pedro Carneiro Pereira, where he became coordinator of the area and was head of sports journalism.
+In 1978, he left Guaíba and returned to the RBS group and started working at TV Gaucha.
+That same year, he became a professor at the University of Vale do Rio dos Sinos (Unisinos), a position he held until 1979.

-RBS, passed in 1979 to further the editorial policy of the Rede Globo in Brasília, acting as a commentator and presenter.
+RBS was passed in 1979 to further the editorial policy of Rede Globo in Brasília, acting as a commentator and presenter.
 In early 1985, right after the election of Tancredo Neves for the presidency, he was asked to become press secretary for the new government.
 In this role, he served as spokesman of medical information on the health of the President, in the period just prior to his death on 21 April 1985.